Asthestarsfalll/ResNeSt-MegEngine/README.md

     repo_info='asthestarsfalll/resnest-megengine', entry=model_name, git_host='github.com', pretrained=True)
 ```

-Currently only support convnext_tiny, you can run convert_weights.py to convert other models.
+Currently only support resnest50, you can run convert_weights.py to convert other models.
 For example:

 ```bash